• Skip to primary navigation

 Which is the healthiest oil for frying?

-Read all about its health benefits here and here.
+Read all about benefits of avocado oil here.
 It’s very heat stable with one of the highest smoke points making it one of the best possible oils for frying.

 Whether you choose avocado oil or extra-virgin olive oil, you don’t need to have a high flame.
 Just keep the flame on medium and make sure the oil doesn’t start to smoke.